 But as if a magic lantern threw the nerves in patterns on a screen:

 Would it have been worth while

 If one, settling a pillow or throwing off a shawl,

 That is not what I meant, at all.”

-There is such a romantic overtone to this imagery that it seems almost impossible for Prufrock not to know how to approach the woman at the centre of the poem; however, we know very well that there is still no sense of movement within the poem itself.
-At this point, Prufrock almost seems to have raised his spirits enough to attempt to speak to the women at the centre of the pome.
+There is such a romantic overtone to this imagery that it seems almost impossible for Prufrock not to know how to approach the woman at the center of the poem; however, we know very well that there is still no sense of movement within the poem itself.
+At this point, Prufrock almost seems to have raised his spirits enough to attempt to speak to the women at the center of the poem.

 No!
 I am not Prince Hamlet, nor was meant to be;